nids-io/ampt-generator/README.md

 framework.
 It runs a web API server to receive requests from the AMPT manager to dispatch healthcheck IP packets to monitored network segments.
 It is implemented in Python and uses the Scapy ([scapy3k][scapy3k]) library for packet generation.
-It is simple to deploy.
+It currently supports Python 3 and is simple to deploy.

 Other AMPT components include: